 I used to write a lot of poems.
 I even dreamt of putting together a poetry anthology for my undergrad thesis.
 But since I had completed my creative nonfiction courses first, I decided to just focus on that genre.
 According to a professor, it might be difficult to write a thesis on a genre that I wasn’t done learning about yet.

 Then I began to drift apart from poetry after graduation.
 I don’t remember how or why exactly.
 Now, whenever someone asks me why I don’t write poems anymore, I just laugh and say that it’s just not for me.

-Although, I have to admit, I sometimes miss the old days.
+Although I have to admit, I sometimes miss the old days.
 I long for my younger self who was just so positive about writing poems and unafraid to share her work with the rest of the world.
 And, whenever I do, I check my old notebooks and folders for old verses.
-Of course I find a lot of pretentious stuff in them, as well some overly dramatic pseudo poems obviously created during moments of extreme vulnerability.
+Of course, I find a lot of pretentious stuff in them, as well as some overly dramatic pseudo poems obviously created during moments of extreme vulnerability.
 They always make me cringe.

 Yet they sometimes make me smile, too.
 They may not be excellent verses, but I know that when I wrote them, they provided me an avenue to release my emotions.
 Not so bad, perhaps.

 Anyway, to give you an idea, here’s something I found among my old notes:

 Just when the gurus begin to explain

 of the future that has yet to come.

 you pack sixteen shirts

 you buy a month’s worth of groceries